Unequal treaties: Korea

-Korea's first unequal treaty was not with the West but instead with Japan.
-The Ganghwa Island incident, 1875, saw Japan send Captain Inoue Yoshika and the warship Un'yō with the implied threat of military action to coerce the Korean Kingdom of Joseon.
-This forced Korea to open its doors to Japan by signing the Japan–Korea Treaty of 1876.
+Korea's first unequal treaty was not with the West, but instead with Japan.
+The Ganghwa Island incident in 1875 saw Japan send the warship Un'yō led by Captain Inoue Yoshika with the implied threat of military action to coerce the Korean kingdom of Joseon through the show of force.
+After an armed clash ensued around Ganghwa Island where the Japanese force was sent, which resulted in its victory, the incident subsequently forced Korea to open its doors to Japan by signing the Treaty of Ganghwa Island, also known as the Japan–Korea Treaty of 1876.